-The diamond kneeling push-up is a brilliant beginner exercise for the development of the triceps brachii.
+The diamond push-up is a brilliant beginner exercise for developing the triceps brachii.

 How To Do Diamond Knee Push-Ups

-- Your hands should be positioned in such a way as to form a diamond shape with your thumbs and index fingers.
+- Your hands should be positioned in such a way as to create a diamond shape with your thumbs and index fingers.

-- Keeping your body straight and rigid and your elbows close to your body, inhale as you lower your chest to the floor.
+- Keep your body straight and rigid and your elbows close to your body.

 - Exhale as you extend your elbows and push your body back up to the starting position.

 - Ensure your hands are correctly positioned to form a diamond shape.